 Extinction Rebellion (XR) demands that we stop trashing the Planet, and sees ‘Sortition’ as an essential tool.
 Brett Hennig’s TED talk makes many valid points.
-Yes, democracy is malfunctioning but that is in my opinion not due to faulty institutions, but the fact that they are operating on out of date assumptions.
+Yes, democracy is malfunctioning but that is in my opinion not due to faulty institutions, but because they are operating on out of date assumptions.

-Sortition does not aim to replace democracy, but a new format – random selection of individuals who would govern – would, according to Sortition, overcome the perceived failures by governments.
-Perceived?
-No, I agree, they are very real.
-But If those individuals were operating on unchanged assumptions, I do not see why a more constructive debate would emerge.
+Sortition does not aim to replace democracy, but a new format – random selection of individuals who would govern – would overcome the failures by governments.
+But If those individuals still operate on unchanged assumptions, I do not see why a more constructive debate would emerge.

 Sortition will not work unless there is a new mind set.
 The world is currently on a cusp.
 We are at the end of a long period when growth, in both population and per capital wealth, seemed natural aims.
 We are now at a point where we must treat the ecosphere as finite, and vulnerable.